ovska/FlameCsv/docs/docs/architecture.md

 heap allocated.
 This is a non-issue for the default array-backed pool, and even for e.g., pagesize-limited native memory pools would only apply if the CSV contained records or fields over 4096 bytes long.
 You can track when this happens by collecting metrics from counter `memory.buffer_too_large` in the meter `FlameCsv`.
+The default pool is array-backed, so you never need to worry about this when not using a custom implementation.

 ## Dynamic code generation